Priority planning

 1 - Develop the Pure Desire to Understand

-If you listen to people with pure aspiration, then you will be completely astonished to see how instantly they open up because they know that you are giving them complete attention.
+If you listen to the other party with a genuine desire to understand them, you will be completely astonished to see how instantly they open up because they know that you are giving them complete attention.
+Empathic listening involves listening with the intent to fully understand the other person's perspective and feelings.

 2 - Reinforce Our Own Character